p4-team/ctf/2018-08-18-whitehat/re04/README.md

 Unpacked 0 files.
 ```

-Well, it turns out the section names have correct as well:
+Well, it turns out the section names have to be correct as well:

 ![section_names](section_names.png)